iamloganwalsh/RSP/Novice/ADM.md

     - The (n - 2)! permutations enumerated starting with (v1, v2) as its prefix would be a complete waste of effort.
     - It is better to stop the search after [v1, v2] and continue from [v1, v3].
         - This means to discard the search that finds [v1, v2] and instead try the next best option, which in this case is [v1, v3] as this is a valid edge in G.
-- Pruning: The technique of abandoning a serach direction the instant we can establish that a given partial solution can't be extended into a full solution.
+- Pruning: The technique of abandoning a search direction the instant we can establish that a given partial solution can't be extended into a full solution.
     - Also known as forward checking.

 ## Sudoku